wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 - The ability to restrict who can access eDiscovery cases used to manage the legal, human resources, or other investigations within your organization.

 ### Sample scenario
-In the example illustrated below, Contoso LTD is an Office 365 organization that consists of two subsidiaries, Fourth Coffee and Coho Winery.
+In the example illustrated below, Contoso LTD is a Microsoft 365 organization that consists of two subsidiaries, Fourth Coffee and Coho Winery.
 Contoso administrators will implement compliance boundaries to enforce the following requirements:
 - Fourth Coffee eDiscovery managers and investigators can only search the Exchange mailboxes, OneDrive accounts, and SharePoint sites within the Fourth Coffee agency.
 - Coho Winery eDiscovery managers and investigators can only search the Exchange mailboxes, OneDrive accounts, and SharePoint sites within the Coho Winery agency.
 - eDiscovery managers and investigators can only see eDiscovery cases in their agency.